Going to the dentist is something everyone tries to avoid. Dentist visits are associated with pain, anxiety and huge bills.

 Why You Shouldn’t Put It Off

-Regardless of the price of root canals, you should never put off getting them.
+Regardless of the price of root canals in the USA, you should never put off getting them.
 If your dentist tells you that you need this procedure, you should get it as soon as possible.
 Otherwise, you risk having even more serious and expensive complications.

 A tooth that needs a root canal is an infected tooth.
 Usually, such an infection doesn’t heal by itself.
 Instead, it only progresses and can expand on your other teeth or lead to other serious health issues such as stroke or heart attack.